mist64/cbmbus_doc/3 Commodore DOS.md

 * `66,ILLEGAL TRACK OR SECTOR,99,00`: A user command or data structures on disk referenced track 99, sector 00, which does not exist.
 * `73,CBM DOS V2.6 1541,00,00`: This status is returned after the RESET of a device (and after the command "`UI`").
 The actual message is specific to the device and can be used to detect the type and sometimes the ROM version[^6].

+##### Commands

+All commands are byte streams that are mostly ASCII, but with some binary arguments in some cases.
+There are two different ways to send them:

+They can be sent as a byte stream to channel 15, terminated an `EOI` or `UNLISTEN` event[^7].
+The follwing BASIC code send the command "`I`" to drive 8 this way:

+    OPEN 1,8,15
+    PRINT#1, "I";
+    CLOSE 1

+(On layer 3, this will send `LISTEN 8`/`SECOND 15`/"`I`"/`UNLISTEN`.)

+Alternatively, channel 15 can be opened as a named channel with the command as the name.
+This does not actually perform an open operation, and a closing would be a no-op.
+It just allows shorter code, e.g. in BASIC:

+	OPEN 1,8,15,"I"
+	CLOSE 1

+(On layer 3, this will send `LISTEN 8`/`OPEN 15`/"`I`"/`UNLISTEN`/`LISTEN 8`/`CLOSE 15`/`UNLISTEN`.)

+In both cases, commands that don't contain binary arguments can also be terminated by the `CR` character.

 ## Extra: Printers